 Do ACCESS Consultants provide assistance with a workplace trauma response plan?

-ACCESS Programs can assist your organisation to prepare for critical incidents through consultancy on aspects of critical incident management, policies and procedures.
+ACCESS can assist your organisation to prepare for critical incidents through consultancy on aspects of critical incident management, policies and procedures.

-ACCESS Programs has extensive experience in providing counselling and trauma management across the full range of critical incidents.
+ACCESS has extensive experience in providing counselling and trauma management across the full range of critical incidents.
 Our range of services is designed to limit the impact of critical incidents on employees and organisations.
 Our approach is underpinned by current research on critical incident and trauma management with the aim of fostering resilience and facilitating recovery.